 Lesson plans are meant to give a framework for introducing information to youth.
 Most of these also include reflection questions for small group sharing.
 These help youth think about how to apply what they have learned to their everyday lives.

-Many of these lesson plans also include games, an appropriate prayer, and a challenge for the coming week.
+Many of these free lesson plans also include games, an appropriate prayer, and a challenge for the coming week.

 Jesus Teaches Us